The Applebaum Foundation Inc

 Rebecca Lieberman - Vice President, Secretary, and Executive Director

 Rebecca Lieberman brings extensive expertise in family philanthropy, Jewish giving, and strategic grantmaking.
-She specializes in mission development, strategic planning and communication, impact investing, board governance, grants development and management, and evaluation.
-Her background spans diverse fields including voter mobilization, civic engagement, Jewish renewal, global Jewish collaborations, education reform, service learning, economic empowerment, and health care access for low-income families.
+She specialises in mission development, strategic planning and communication, impact investing, board governance, grants development and management, and evaluation.
+Her background spans diverse fields including voter mobilisation, civic engagement, Jewish renewal, global Jewish collaborations, education reform, service learning, economic empowerment, and health care access for low-income families.

 Application Process & Timeline